ASeatonSpatial/kickstart.nvim/README.md

 - Running an R code chunk in a quarto document
 - Previewing math equations in a quarto document

 To learn the configuration keymaps you can explore the ['which-key'](https://github.com/folke/which-key.nvim) menus that appear at the bottom when you press keys in normal mode.
 In general, commands to do with R all begin with `<leader>r` and commands to do with quarto documents begin with `<leader>q`.
 Pressing these will open a which-key menu that you can peruse.
-Note, `<leader>` is spacebar in this configuration, you can change this to something else in `lua/config.global.lua`.
+Note, `<leader>` is spacebar in this configuration, you can change this to something else in `lua/config/global.lua`.

 You can also run nvim in your config location and do `<leader>sg`  ('search with grep') and look for `vim.set.keymap` to find all the places keymaps are defined in the confiuration lua files.

 ## Should I try this configuration?

 This is a very minimal set up for working with R code in neovim.
-There are more extensive options out there like the ['nvim-r'](https://github.com/jalvesaq/Nvim-R) plugin.
+There are more extensive options out there like the ['Nvim-R'](https://github.com/jalvesaq/Nvim-R) plugin.
-If you want a more IDE-like experience with more documentation and a bigger user-base then ['nvim-r'](https://github.com/jalvesaq/Nvim-R) is probably the better choice.
+If you want a more IDE-like experience with more documentation and a bigger user-base then ['Nvim-R'](https://github.com/jalvesaq/Nvim-R) is probably the better choice.

-The main benefit of this configuration is that it is fully written in lua and so is easily customisable and extendible using the modern `neovim` ecosystem.
+The main benefit of this configuration is that it is fully written in lua and so is easily customisable and extendible using the modern neovim ecosystem.
-It does not have almost all of the features of  ['nvim-r'](https://github.com/jalvesaq/Nvim-R)
+It does not have many of the features of  ['Nvim-R'](https://github.com/jalvesaq/Nvim-R).

-This configuration is suitable for somebody comfortable exploring `nvim` configurations to learn how things work and making tweaks if it doesn't match up with your intended workflow.
+This configuration is suitable for somebody comfortable exploring neovim configurations to learn how things work and making tweaks if it doesn't match up with your intended workflow.
 It is not intended to be a beginner-friendly neovim experience.
 If you are new, I recommend starting with ['kickstart.nvim'](https://github.com/nvim-lua/kickstart.nvim) and returning here at a later date.

 This configuration works well if all you want to do is open a single R terminal buffer and then send code to that single terminal from other buffers.
-Other situations like mulitple buffers open running different languages (e.g. R and python) are likely to dramatically fail.
+Other situations like multiple buffers open running different languages (e.g. R and python) are likely to dramatically fail.

 ## Installation